Croatia Vs Montenegro: which one should you travel to? If you can’t decide on where to visit between Croatia and Montenegro then this is for you!

 In Plitvice Lakes National Park and Krka National Park, not only do they have two of the most beautiful waterfalls in Europe, but in the whole world.
 Saying that, both often get very busy with tourists, especially during the summer.
 Unfortunately the crowds are unavoidable, but it does detract from the beauty a little bit.

 In comparison, the River Cijevna Waterfall (otherwise known as the Montenegrin Niagara Falls) is impressive but it’s not even in the same league.
 And don’t expect them to look anything like the Niagara Falls.
 They are a lot quieter though as not many people visit here!

 Verdict – Plitvice Lakes National Park or Krka National Park.

 One dates back before the birth of Christ, one celebrates the birth of Christ.

-Cut into the surrounding cliffs, Ostrog Monastery is an impressive sight.
-The Upper Monastery is dubbed ‘Sv Vasilije’s miracle’, because no one seems to understand how it was built, and it’s almost as if the monastery was born out of the rocks.
+Cut into the surrounding cliffs, Ostrog Monastery is a very impressive sight.
+The Upper Monastery is dubbed ‘Sv Vasilije’s miracle’, because no one seems to understand how it was built.
+It’s almost as if the monastery was born out of the rocks.

-A lot of people are surprised by this but the currency used in Montenegro is the Euro.
-Back in the 90s Montenegro tied its currency to the Deutsche Mark, so when Germany joined the Euro in 2002 so did Montenegro.
+A lot of people don’t realise the currency used in Montenegro is the Euro.
+Back in the 1990s, Montenegro tied its currency to the Deutsche Mark, so when Germany joined the Euro in 2002 so did Montenegro.

-That means things aren’t as cheap in Montenegro as you’d think.
-Yes, the price of food and drink is cheaper, but not significantly so.
+That means things are slightly cheaper in Croatia because of the different currency.
+However, it’s probably not as much as you’d think.
+Yes, the price of food and drink is a little cheaper, but not significantly so.

 However, I’ve brought you this far and I’m not going to be one of those bloggers who sits on the fence at the end of an article.